creativecuriositystudio/cruddle/README.md

 ### General Concepts

 Cruddle aims to separate the definition of each CRUDL screen from the actual structure.
-What this means is you define the filters, sorting, permissions, contextual actions, fields, etc. separate to the HTML structure in Cruddle definitions and then your component's template turns this into an appropiate HTML structure.
+This means that you define the filters, sorting, permissions, contextual actions, fields, etc. separate to the HTML structure in Cruddle definitions and then your component's template turns this into an appropiate HTML structure.